usmanahmed00/jotpsych-fullstack-swe-challenge-2/README.md

 ### Anything else

-1. If you still have time (wow!), show us your skills and add something else to the application.
+1. Use the rest of your time to show us your skills and add something else to the application.
 Make the recorder more fully featured, add additional security, explain how you would build this for enterprise scale, etc. Show insight and initiative!

 ## Important Notes